aarthiraman/Web-Concepts/src/CoreConcepts/Hoisting.md

 value of c is 12
 ```

-### NOTE:
+### Note:
 1. Anything declared as var gets a value undefined assigned to it initially.
 2. A variable when it gets assigned a value and then gets redeclared preserves the initial value.

-## let and const
+### let and const
-let and const variables get hoisted but they dont get initialized with a value
+let and const variables get hoisted but they dont get initialized with a value.
+They can get referenced only after declaration and only in the block where it gets declared
 Hence if it gets used before its definition it would throw a reference error.